brunomariz/personal-website-api/resources/README.md

 # Resources

 This is an unstructured collection of resources I found interesting, useful, and/or worth saving for later reference.
-Some of these resources were found during courses, and some on my own.